July 11, 2024

 To implement group-based licensing, you first need to organize your users into groups based on their licensing needs.
 These groups can be dynamically generated based on user attributes such as department, location, or job function.

-Through the Entra ID portal, administrators can then assign the appropriate Microsoft 365 licenses to these groups, ensuring seamless and automated license management.
+Through the Entra portal, administrators can then assign the appropriate Microsoft 365 licenses to these groups, ensuring seamless and automated license management.

 Here's a more technical guide to setting up group-based licensing: